sedos-project/organization/docs/data_preface.md

 This *data preface* provides additional information about the syntax of parameters and units in SRD.

+??? note "Monetary value"

+    If not further specified the base year for the monatary value is 2021.

 ## Units

 | Symbol | Name     | Range   | Description                                       |